cryptimeleon/subzero/README.md

 The proof expression
 --------------------
 This expression describes the zero knowledge argument of knowledge protocol, and is written after all variable declarations.
-It consists of a single logical expression followed by an optional semicolon.
+It consists of a single logical or comparison expression followed by an optional semicolon.
 The expression can also be prefixed with the keyword `statement` with an optional colon after.

 When the protocol is run, this expression evaluates to either true or false, signifying whether the protocol was run successfully or not.